google/mug/README.md

 Normally such API has the contract that the order of results are in the same order as the inputs.

-Well. what if now Input can have two different kinds, and one kind need to be converted through a remote service?
+Well. what if Input can be of two different kinds, and one kind needs to be converted through a remote service?
 Again, it's almost as simple:

 ```java
 List<Result> convert(List<Input> inputs) {